Category: Legislation & Regulation

 If One, Then All?

 “If you put one ingredient on your soap label, you have to list them all” is an idea is being bandied around a lot lately.
 But is it true?
-As with most questions about legal stuff and regulations … yes … and no. Cosmetics If the product is a cosmetic, then the answer is a…
+As with most questions about legal stuff and regulations, yes… and no. Cosmetics If the product is a cosmetic, then the answer is a resounding YES. […]

 Natural Colorants for Soap & Cosmetics

 For most people making and selling handcrafted soap and/or cosmetics “natural colorants” means ingredients such as herbs and spices that will change the color of your product.
-If you do a Google search for “natural colorants” you will find articles, posts, messages, books, webinars and more detailing the many ways you can make beautiful and…
+If you do a Google search for “natural colorants” you will find articles, posts, messages, books, webinars, and much more detailing the many ways you can make beautiful and […]

 Another FDA Warning Letter

-The FDA just published a warning letter to a cosmetic manufacturer in St. Louis.
-Once again, the FDA reviewed the website and cited drug claims: “…the claims on your website establish that the products are drugs under the … Food Drug and Cosmetic Act … because they are intended for use in the cure, mitigation,…
+The FDA just (July 2017) published a warning letter to a cosmetic manufacturer in St. Louis.
+Once again, the FDA reviewed the website and cited drug claims: “…the claims on your website establish that the products are drugs under the … Food Drug and Cosmetic Act … because they are intended for use in the […]

 FDA “Discretionary Enforcement”

-Last March, I sent a Freedom of Information Request to the FDA, asking for details on any decisions they had made to use “discretionary enforcement” on some regulations.
-It seems that are some labeling regulations that the FDA has apparently decided not to enforce … but they haven’t really said anything publicly.
-That may be…
+Last March (2017), I sent a Freedom of Information Request to the FDA, asking for details on any decisions they had made to use “discretionary enforcement” on some regulations.
+It seems that there are some labeling regulations which the FDA has apparently decided not to enforce, but they haven’t really said anything publicly.
+That may […]

 More About “Natural” Claims

 Oooh, pretty!
 Shiny!
 Sparkles!
 Glitter!
 But can you put it in soap or cosmetics?
-The FDA regulates color additives that may be used in cosmetics, and “glitter” is not on the list.
+The FDA regulates color additives that may be used in cosmetics, and “glitter” is not on the list of approved color additives.
 In fact, the FDA says that glitter is not an approved color additive.
-BUT, you can see glitter in all sorts of commercial…
+BUT, you can see glitter in all […]

 Lawsuits Over “Organic” Cosmetics

 Babyganics is now the last in a long line of cosmetic companies sued for false advertising over organic-type claims.
-Last month there were two suits filed against Babyganics, one for falsely advertising and implying their products are organic and one by a mom who alleged that her toddler sustained chemical burns from Babyganics tear-free shampoo.
-I…
+Last month (Sept 2016) there were two suits filed against Babyganics, one for falsely advertising and implying their products are organic and one by a mom who alleged that her toddler sustained chemical burns from Babyganics tear-free […]

 Intended Use – Know Before You Go